nnul/deck-duel/README.md

 ### Phases

-There are two phases during each round of the duel.
+There are two phases during each turn of the duel.
 The Prep Phase and the Combat Phase.

 #### Prep Phase